DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 **`npm install @angular/flex-layout`**

-A couple more set-ups and we'll be ready to go.  in pwa-nav, add a directory called **features** and another new directory called **navigation**
+A couple more set-ups and we'll be ready to go.  in pwa-nav, add a folder called **features** and another new folder called **navigation**

-In the **features** directory, add the following four new components like this:
+In the **features** folder, add the following four new components like this:

 - **`ng generate component home`**
 - **`ng generate component forums`**
 - **`ng generate component messages`**
 - **`ng generate component about`**

-Just a few navigation components now.
-Got to the navigation folder and add three components like this:
+And in the **navigation** folder add three components like this:

 - **`ng generate component header-mobile`**
 - **`ng generate component footer-mobile`**